c981890/IMDB-for-books/README.md

 # IMDB-for-books

 - Clone to computer
-- use your favourite IDE and import project from existing resources
+- use your favourite IDEA and import project from existing resources
 - run the ImdbforbooksApplication

 Program starts H2 database in mem mode and imports csv files.